Does your baby hate having a blocked-up nose?

 How to Prevent Baby Congestion

-Pediatricians recommend only using the suction methods a couple of times per day to keep the delicate mucous membranes inside the nose from getting irritated and inflamed.
+Pediatricians recommend only using the suction method a couple of times daily to keep the mucous membranes inside the nose from getting irritated and inflamed.
 If your baby has allergies or is ill, you may want to use other methods to keep their nose as clear as possible.
 Here are a few things you can do to help the nostrils drain more easily:

-• Humidifier: Dry air in your home from the heater or the air conditioner can cause noses to become dry and produce extra mucus.
+- Humidifier: Dry air from the heater or the air conditioner can dry out noses and produce extra mucus.
 This problem is especially prevalent in the winter.
 Run a humidifier in your baby’s room to moisten the mucus membranes in the nose and help alleviate the symptoms (4).

-• Steam: Steam also can help loosen the mucus inside your baby’s nose.
+- Steam: Steam can also help loosen the mucus inside your baby’s nose.
 Close the bathroom door and run hot shower water to make the room steamy.
-Then turn off the water, and sit inside the steamy room with your baby for 5–10 minutes to let it penetrate the nostrils.
+Then turn off the water and sit inside the steamy room with your baby for 5–10 minutes to let the steam penetrate the nostrils.
 You can also try a vaporizer to create warm steam in your baby’s bedroom for a similar effect while sleeping.

-• Gravity: While your baby is taking a nap, try propping them up a little bit.
-You can use a folded or loosely rolled blanket under their head to give it a little elevation.
-You should only do this when you are awake and can see your baby and not during the nighttime hours.
-When your baby is awake, tummy time can help the nose to drain and help your baby developmentally at the same time!
+- Gravity: While your baby is taking a nap, try propping them up a little bit.
+You can use a folded or loosely rolled blanket under their head to elevate it.
+You should only do this when you are awake and can see your baby, not during nighttime.
+When your baby is awake, tummy time can help the nose drain and help your baby developmentally at the same time!

 Remedies to Avoid